 Preventative measures to avoid issues with a combination boiler

 If you are in a hard water area, limescale can be a big issue therefore the use of scale inhibitors can be useful to prevent damage to the boiler.
-There are also deep cleaning options such as the use of chemical system flushes to provide as-hoc thorough system cleaning to prevent debris built up that can result in boiler breakdowns.
+There are also deep cleaning options such as the use of chemical system flushes to provide as-hoc thorough system cleaning to prevent debris build-up that can result in boiler breakdowns.

 In addition, regular servicing can monitor the condition of your boiler, highlighting any detrimental changes that may require attention to prevent a breakdown.